 Taking your baby home following their death

-It may be important for you to take your baby home allowing you time together, quietly and privately with family and friends.
+It may be important for you to take your baby home, allowing you time together, quietly and privately with family and friends.
 You can take your baby home directly from the ward or hospital mortuary once any legal documentation has been completed.

 How do I take my baby home?

 Your baby can be transported in your own car.
 You may wish to carry your baby in your arms, use a moses basket, a casket obtained from a funeral director or one that you have made yourself.
 However, consideration should be given to the gestational age of your baby and fragility of their body when deciding how to take them home.
+Your midwife can help you with this decision.

 Alternately you may wish to use the services of a funeral director to bring your baby home; there may be a charge for this service.